 Azhar Mahmood was born on 28 Feb 1975.
 He played 21 Tests and 143 ODI’s for Pakistan.
-Azhar was one of those Pakistani cricketers who scored century and half century without being dismissed on Test debut against powerful South African attack at Rawalpindi in 1997.
+Azhar was one of those Pakistani cricketers who scored century and half-century without being dismissed on Test debut against powerful South African attack at Rawalpindi in 1997.
 After that, he scored two more centuries against South Africa.

 He was an English type of medium pace bowler and belligerent batsman.
 Azhar Mahmood was strong on legs stumps and comfortable on short bowling and great ability to pushes the ball in defense.
 In 2002, for Surrey, he showed a great character by capturing 8 wickets for 61 runs against Lancashire, the best ever performance by him.

 Azhar was lastly played for Pakistan in 2007 world cup, where early exits from the tournament meant his career is over.
-So, the 30 years old cricketer decides to go in England to playing county cricket.
+So, the 30 years old cricketer decides to go to England to playing county cricket.
 So being constant exclusion further de-motivated him.
 His mediocre performance and weight increase make him in further trouble.
-In 2016, he was appointed Pakistan bowling coach of the Pakistan cricket.
+In 2016, he was appointed Pakistan bowling coach of Pakistan cricket.

-In this Test match South Africa’s pace attack had more depth than at any other time in their history: Allan Donald, Shaun Pollock, Fanie de Villiers and supported by Lance Klusener.
-The 22 year old young all rounder made 96 in boundaries enable Pakistan to win a low scoring match by mere 29 runs.
+In this Test match, South Africa’s pace attack had more depth than at any other time in their history: Allan Donald, Shaun Pollock, Fanie de Villiers, and supported by Lance Klusener.
+The 22-year-old young all-rounder made 96 in boundaries enable Pakistan to win a low scoring match by mere 29 runs.